OrdnanceSurvey/code-style-guide/Swift/README.md

 ```

-* Use `do/try/catch` for anything that may throw an error.
+* Use `do/try/catch` for anything that will be called synchronously and may throw an error.

 * Avoid `try!`.
 Instead, wrap in `do {...} catch {...}` to provide context.